Expert realtors on how to move up Canada's property ladder

 If you’ve decided to refinance your mortgage for any number of reasons, you’ll want to make sure you secure the best rate.
 While the rates provided by mortgage refinance calculators can give you a general idea of your costs, the best way to ensure that you secure the best rate on your mortgage refinance is to compare the market before locking into a contract.

 At LowestRates.ca, you can find cheap mortgage refinance rates from the top banks and mortgage brokers in Canada.
 All you have to do is fill out a form to see a comparison of rates from mortgage refinance lenders in your area.

 Some other tips for getting a cheap rate on your mortgage refinance include:

-While, in many ways, refinancing a second property will be similar to refinancing a primary residence, lenders may require you to have more equity in the property than if you were refinancing a home you lived in.
+Refinancing a second property will be similar to refinancing a primary residence in many ways, except lenders may require you to have more equity in the property than if you were refinancing a home you lived in.
 Furthermore, rates on a mortgage refinance for a rental property may prove to be higher than if you refinanced the home you live in.
 This is because the lender knows that your first mortgage will be paid before the one on a second property in the event you default on your payments.

 The same goes if you choose to refinance the mortgage on an investment property that you don’t rent out.
-Rates will likely be higher than they would if you were refinancing your main residence.
+Rates will likely be higher than if you were simply refinancing the mortgage on your main residence.

 Top real estate agents around Canada offer some advice on how to leverage your home in this red-hot market.

 First-time buyers can be more prone to make mistakes because they don’t have as much experience.